anyrun-org/anyrun/README.md

 - Can do basically anything
   - As long as it can work with input and selection
   - Hence the name anyrun
-- Easy to make plugins
-  - You only need 4 functions!
-  - See [Rink](plugins/rink) for a simple example.
-More info in the documentation of the [anyrun-plugin](anyrun-plugin) crate.
 - Responsive
   - Asynchronous running of plugin functions
 - Wayland native